dkress59/wordpress-api-client/usage/helper-methods.md

 string. _Note:_ A default query-param string will be added to the end point when using `.createEndpointGet()`: Collections will have the query `?_embed=true&order=asc&orderby=menu_order&per_page=100` appended, single posts will be queried with [?_embed=true](https://developer.wordpress.org/rest-api/using-the-rest-api/global-parameters/#_embed ':crossorgin').
-The query can be overriden with the second parameter, e.g:
+The query can be overridden with the second parameter, e.g:
 `.createEndpointGet('wp/v2/posts', { _embed: 'author' })`.

 The utility type `WPCreate<T>` will strip the `id` field from any type (e.g. POST